In Honour of the Bicentennial of the Abolition of the Atlantic Slave Trade

 Included are lesson plans and suggestions for incorporating the results of this cutting edge research into elementary, middle and secondary school curricula.
 These lesson plans meet educational standards and curriculum guidelines for social studies and history education in the Province of Ontario.
 They are designed for Grades 3, 7 and 11/12.

 Dr Bryan E. Walls, C.M.
 O.Ont. is a dental surgeon, historian and author.
 He was born a proud Canadian on a farm near a little place called Puce, Ontario, outside of Windsor.
 His ancestors before him, back to a time before the end of enslavement in the United States, were also proud.
 His parents impressed on him the importance of education as an avenue for freedom and achievement today.
 He has received the University of Toronto Faculty of Dentistry Honouree of Distinction Alumni Award of Merit 2005; Order Of Canada (C.M.)
 2003; Chancellor’s Award, Iona College University of Windsor 2002; the Order of Ontario (O.Ont.) in 1994, Lamp of Learning Award from the Ontario Secondary School Teachers Federation in 1989 among others.
-Bryan is a past president of the Essex County Dental Society; past secretary of the Ontario Heritage Trust; committee member of the Metropolitan Toronto Police Services Recruiting Unit; board member of the National Alliance of Faith and Justice out of Washington D.C.; deacon of historic First Baptist Church, Puce Ontario; and a past president of the Ontario Historical Society, founded in 1888.
+Dr. Walls is a past president of the Essex County Dental Society; past secretary of the Ontario Heritage Trust; committee member of the Metropolitan Toronto Police Services Recruiting Unit; board member of the National Alliance of Faith and Justice out of Washington D.C.; deacon of historic First Baptist Church, Puce Ontario; and a past president of the Ontario Historical Society, founded in 1888.

 Milestones Along the Freedom Road: Extradition Cases and the Fugitive Slave in Canada